As at: 05/02/2025

 Aims of German development policy in Afghanistan

-Germany wants to keep on doing its utmost to improve the living conditions for the Afghan people.
+Germany wants to keep on doing its part to improve the living conditions for the Afghan people.
 The objectives of Germany’s development activities are therefore

 The BMZ is supporting projects in Afghanistan that help to meet people’s basic needs.
 One focus is on the special needs of women and girls and of other disadvantaged groups.
 Support in the area of food security involves, for instance, measures to help people grow drought-resistant crops.
 Kitchen gardens and greenhouses are being set up in schools and women in rural areas are being given opportunities to generate an income (bee keeping or poultry farming).